wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Do not read the rest if you have not finished the campaign.
 It contains the spoilers.
-If you spot here (or when playing a game) a spelling mistake or if you want to correct English, please report it at forums.
+If you spot here (or when playing a game) a spelling mistake or if you want to correct English, please report it at the forum.

 HOW TO THANK US
 ---------------
 If you enjoyed this campaign, say so.
 I love comments.
 Sigil probably loves comments.
 Previous maintainers (Tapik, Typhoon, viorc) also love comments.
 Register at the forum and say you liked it.
 Discuss your impressions.
 This is our reward for our work.
+Even if you didn't like it, post your opinion too.

 If you want to do something more, you can consider:
 * donate the WTactics, we took some GPL images from there.